-In this second stage of FFT Padel Tour which will take place in Esprit Padel Lyon from May 10 to 12, group stages have never been so noted for men.
-Note that there will be 2 hens in the ladies, which is a good thing compared to the first stage in 4PADEL Valenciennes.
+In this second stage of FFT Padel Tour which will take place in Esprit Padel Lyon from May 10 to 12, never have group stages been so high for the men.
+Note that there will be 2 groups for the women, which is a good thing compared to the first stage at 4PADEL Valenciennes.

 We will necessarily focus on the men's group stages.
-It is therefore about 4 hens made up of 4 pairs each.
-And in these pools, we find ourselves with the Lyon pair Sanchez / Joulot (114), seeded 21 out of 36!
-No it's not a joke, we have to go back to their beginning in the padel to see them play a group stage.
-They are in Pool A and barring a course error or injury, they will be found in the main draw.
-With a favorable draw, many main draw pairs will fall to the home pair.
-Woe to the one who falls on it in the first round of the final stages.
+So there are 4 groups made up of 4 pairs each.
+And in these groups, we find ourselves with the Lyon pair Sanchez / Joulot (114), seeded 21 out of 36!
+No, it's not a joke, you have to go back to their beginnings in padel to see them play a group stage.
+They are in group A and unless there are any mistakes or injuries, we will find them in the main draw.
+With a favorable draw, many pairs in the main draw will fall to the local pair.
+Woe to the one who falls on them in the first round of the final stages.

 The other hens are much more balanced.
 Pool B illustrates this perfectly with the Gay / Toniutti pair who will have to fight to impose their rank of seed 1 in the pool.
 Boronad / Loupetis and especially the pair Groll / Garcia, undercut, in our opinion, have every chance to try to win in Pool B.